 The Lean transformation model is a simple but profound guide to starting and carrying out a change initiative.
 It is easy to remember and even easier to teach, especially to people with no prior Lean experience.

-Given the fact that 70% of all transformation programs fail, it is crucial to have a clear understanding about the potential risks when embarking on a journey like this.
+Given that 70% of all transformation programs fail, it is crucial to have a clear understanding of the potential risks when embarking on a journey like this.

 At the same time, the Lean Framework is not prescriptive.
 It doesn’t ask you to follow strict rules or practices.
 It leaves room for thinking and experimentation, which is a true gem, especially when comparing it to all the heavyweight management models out there.

-The model is tool-agnostic, but it is compatible with all the popular Lean Management tools such as Kanban, PDCA, A3, Portfolio Kanban and others.
+The model is tool-agnostic, but it is compatible with all the popular Lean Management tools such as Kanban, PDCA, A3, Portfolio Kanban, etc.

 First of all, it is important to note that Lean is not a reserved territory for manufacturing or production companies.
 Lean is a way of seeing the world, which is applicable in virtually any industry.